-Up to 80 percent of adult black women have fibroids and will need to explore fibroid treatments.
+If you’re exploring fibroid treatments, you’re not alone.
+Up to 80 percent of adult black women have fibroids.
 These muscular growths aren’t usually cancerous.
 But they can drastically affect your quality of life.
-In fact, women with fibroids experience pain, heavy bleeding and even fertility loss.
-Here’s the worst part: many women, especially black women, don’t have access to quality healthcare.
-So they never explore their fibroid treatment options.
-For that reason, many women choose hysterectomy (removing their uterus) when they could have explored less invasive treatments.
+In fact, women with fibroids experience pain, heavy bleeding and fertility loss.
+And here’s the worst part.
+Many black women can’t access quality healthcare.
+So they never explore fibroid treatments.
+For that reason, many women choose hysterectomy (removing their uterus).
+Even when less invasive treatments work.
 And we believe that has to change.

 Fibroids: A Common Problem

 Let’s really understand uterine fibroids.
 These fleshy, non-cancerous tumors develop in, on or around your uterus.
-And, we don’t know why, but fibroids are three times as common in African American populations as in Caucasian ones.
+And, we don’t know why.
+But we do know that fibroids are three times as common in African American populations as in Caucasian ones.

 This is true for all black women.
 But it’s an even bigger problem for African American women with Sickle Cell Disease (SCD.)
 In fact, a recent study in Academic Radiology found that 61.2% of black women with SCD had fibroids.
 In contrast, a lower 52.1% of the SCD-free black women had fibroids.
 In other words, fibroids are a major problem in the African American community.
 And so is the lack of information about fibroid treatment options.

 Unfortunately, many black women often cure fibroids with hysterectomies.
 Now, a hysterectomy will eliminate your fibroid problems.
 But it can cause a whole range of new health concerns.
 Not just immediate infertility.
 Studies show that hysterectomies, especially in women under 40, can lead to incontinence, loss of sex drive, depression, obesity and heart problems.